jminjares4/Microprocessor-2-Lab-Template/Lab_5/README.md

 ## **Example 2**

 The following example shows how to pass argument through a task.
 As mention in previous labs, `xTaskCreate` has various parameters that we went briefly in detail.
-However, the 4th argument is use to pass an argument to the task.
+However, the 4th parameter is use to pass an argument to the task.
 In the bottom code, `Task 1` recieves an argument, this example may come handy when developing more advance task to reduce and create more abstract tasks.
 ~~~c
 #include <stdio.h>
 #include "freertos/FreeRTOS.h"